-You can get this information for free in other auxiliary formats, such as Braille, 18-point font large print, or audio.
+You can get this information in other formats, such as braille, 20-point font large print, audio, and accessible electronic formats at no coat to you.
 Call Alameda County Behavioral Health ACCESS Line at 1-800-491-9099 (TTY: 711).
-The phone call is toll free.
+The call is toll free.